 - Offered by: the equipment manufacturer (not your installer).
-Note that your installer (or the solar professional servicing your system) can exercise a product warranty on your behalf. - What they cover: Product warranties cover the cost of equipment and may cover some or all of the labor cost to replace equipment. - Typical timespan for solar modules: Solar panels can work for 25 years or more. - Typical timespan for inverters: 10 to 25 years.
+Note that your installer (or the solar professional servicing your system) can exercise a product warranty on your behalf. - What they cover: Product warranties cover the cost of equipment and may cover some or all of the labor cost to replace equipment. - Typical timespan for solar modules: 10-12 years, or up to 25 years from some highend module manufacturers. - Typical timespan for inverters: 10 to 25 years.